quasarstream/PHP-FFmpeg-video-streaming/README.md

 Please [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues) or [submit a pull request](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/pulls).
 - Please see [Contributing File](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/blob/master/CONTRIBUTING.md) for more information.
-- Please, just [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues) for reporting bugs or you have any question.
+- Please, just [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues) for reporting bugs or if you have any question.
 - If you discover a security vulnerability within this package, please see [SECURITY File](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/blob/master/SECURITY.md) for more information to help with that.

 ## Credits